jackw1111/3d-graphics-project/mainpage.md

 - Proficient in C++ and Python, and can rewrite sections of slow Python apps in C++
 - Working knowledge in mid-scale software engineering design patterns (10k LOC project)
 - Building maintainable and scalable code (Fully documented API, released) (WIP)

+# troubleshoot
+- there is a strange bug when exporting .obj files for `StaticObject`'s, you will need to flip forward and up axis in the export settings for the object to appear the correct orientation in the engine.
+Eg. if you want to export -z forward and y up, you will have to apply y forward and -z up in the blender export settings.
+- TO DO example on how to export .dae/.fbx for `AnimatedObject`'s.